 What defines a marquise cut diamond?

-Why does the marquise cut appear larger than some other shapes?
+Why does the marquise cut appear larger?

-What is the bow-tie effect in marquise diamonds?
+What is the bow-tie effect?

-Are marquise diamonds used in modern jewelry design?
+Are marquise diamonds used today?

 How are marquise diamonds graded?